dwitidibyajyoti/linkedin-autoconnect/README.md

 3. In the address bar on a new tab, type **chrome://extensions** to open the Extensions page.
 Select the **Developer mode** check box to enable loading extensions from a folder.

-4. Click **Load unpacked extension** or drag the folder with extension onto the page to load the extension.
+4. Click **Load unpacked extension** or drag the folder with the extension onto the page to load the extension.
 The new extension will be displayed on the page.

-5. **IMPORTANT:** if you want to change **manifest.json** again (for example, add another test server), you should also change the **version** parameter, namely increase its value.
+5. **IMPORTANT:** If you want to change **manifest.json** again (for example, add another test server), you should also change the **version** parameter, namely increasing its value.
 Then remove the extension from Chrome and add it again.

 ## HOW TO MAKE A PRODUCTION VERSION

 3. In the address bar on a new tab, type **chrome://extensions** to open the Extensions page.
 Select the **Developer mode** check box to enable loading extensions from a folder.

-4. Click **Load unpacked extension** or drag the folder with extension onto the page to load the extension.
+4. Click **Load unpacked extension** or drag the folder with the extension onto the page to load the extension.
 The new extension will be displayed on the page.

-5. **IMPORTANT:** if you want to change **manifest.json** again (for example, add another test server), you should also change the **version** parameter, namely increase its value.
+5. **IMPORTANT:** If you want to change **manifest.json** again (for example, add another test server), you should also change the **version** parameter, namely increasing its value.
 Then remove the extension from Chrome and add it again.